 - Water sensors that go off when moisture is detected, helping you stop leaks before they cause significant damage to your home.

-- Emergency pendant or medical alert bracelet that lets you or a loved one get help in an emergency with the push of a button.
+- Emergency pendant or senior alert bracelet that lets you or a loved one get help in an emergency with the push of a button.

 Professional alarm monitoring

 What happens when a sensor in your home sets off an alarm?
 That depends on whether you have a professionally monitored system or a self-monitored system.

 With a self-monitored or DIY system, it’s up to you to assess the danger, get your family to safety, and contact emergency services.
 But this can be difficult if you’re away or your focus is on getting to safety.